sniiz/lpminimk3-macropad/README.md

 $ nvim config.py
 ```

+config instructigons are provided in config.py

-run the program
+after configuring the macros to your liking, run the program

 ```shell
 $ python3 main.py
 ```

-see instructions there

 ## config examples